dashkin-dima/deepClone/README.md

 # powerful deepClone

-- saved refs (if your target has refs to one node, then in the copied one they will also refer to one node).
+- saved refs (if in your target the nodes have the same ref, then in the copied target they will also have the same ref).
-- safe at high humidity (uses stack instead of recursion).
+- safe at high nesting (uses stack instead of recursion).

 ```shell
 npm install powerful-deep-clone